 Krill oil supplements are considered safe and generally well tolerated by most people.

-However, individuals with blood clotting disorders and those taking blood thinning medication should avoid krill oil supplements.
+However, individuals with blood clotting disorders and those taking blood-thinning medication should avoid krill oil supplements.

-While allergic reactions to krill oil are rare, individuals with a shellfish allergy should be cautious with krill oil supplements and seek medical attention immediately if they develop breathing difficulties, hives, or rashes after krill oil use.
+While allergic reactions to krill oil are rare, individuals with a fish or shellfish allergy should be cautious with krill oil supplements and seek medical attention immediately if they develop breathing difficulties, hives, or rashes after krill oil use.

 Key takeaways